talk-to-the-duck/talk-to-the-duck.github.io/content/about/index.md

 By extension, the idea is also to present articles about our job as developers and maybe even to present some books that we particularly liked.

-The arguments reflect only our opinions and our way of doing but it is always our point of view and we are willing to change them because to progress you need to know how to listen and understand the opinion of others and accept that there are different ways of doing.
+The arguments reflect only our opinions and our way of doing but it is always our point of view, and we are willing to change them because to progress you need to know how to listen and understand the opinion of others and accept that there are different ways of doing.

+Daniele Cremonini and Emmanuel Quinton